2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/explainers/2024-02-01-static-web-app.md

 - It supports HTTPS and we want to look professional here, folks.
 - We're not deploying a container, so we need an solution that supports containerless.
 - We don't need (that is, we're not willing to pay for) high-availability at this time.
-- We're deploying a static website and don't need the complexity of the other offerings (I mean, this one *does* have "static" in the name).
+- We're deploying a static website and don't need the complexity of the other offerings (I mean, Static Web App *does* have "static" in the name).

 ## How Do I Upload My Web Content to This Site?